 Regardless of whether or not you agree with the thesis, the article never advocates or encourages anyone to kill police.
 At worst, it advocates the use of lethal force in self-defense.
 In fact, no one in Kershaw County is claiming that it does.
 It simply states that you have the right to defend yourself and your rights against unlawful police action, even to the point of using lethal force if necessary.

-As a result, the Sheriff of Kershaw County, Jim Matthews, a man with an extensive background
+As a result, the Sheriff of Kershaw County, Jim Matthews, a man with an extensive background in freedom-crushing law enforcement divisions such as the DEA and SWAT (as well as the FBI and the US Army), put his officers on high alert upon his knowledge of the article.

 Of course, Mattox didn’t write the article.
 He didn’t even post it to Facebook.
 He merely “liked” it on someone else’s page.
 Not only that, but the Sheriff, as quoted above, even admits that the article itself never advocated shooting an officer.